Respect in Sport Training

 The Safe Sport Training, NCCP Make Ethical Decisions and NCCP Empower+ courses can be used for NCCP Professional Development credits.

 Changing the landscape of sport from the ground up, True Sport is a series of programs and initiatives designed to give people, communities and organizations the means by which to leverage the many benefits of good sport from a platform of shared values and principles.
 True Sport is dedicated to the notion that good sport can make a great difference.
-Racquetball Manitoba has aligned it’s values with the the True Sport Principles and encourages provincial associations and clubs to do the same.
+Racquetball Canada has aligned it’s values with the the True Sport Principles and encourages provincial associations and clubs to do the same.

 The True Sport website provides in-depth resources to help embrace ethics in sport from tip sheets, calendars and activity sheets.